Flora Solomon: Early life

 Flora Benenson was born on 28 September 1895 in Pinsk, in what is now Belarus.
-She was a daughter of Sophie Goldberg (1862–1926) and the Jewish Russian financier Grigori Benenson (1860–1939), who was related to the Rothschild family.
-She had three siblings: an older brother, Jacob, who died in a German concentration camp during the First World War, and two sisters--Fira Benenson (Countess Ilinska), who became a leading American dress designer, and Manya Harari, who became a noted translator of Russian literature.
+She was a daughter of Sophie Goldberg and the Jewish Russian financier Grigori Benenson, who was related to the Rothschild family.
+She had three siblings: an older brother, Jacob ("Yasha") who was interned in Germany during World War I and subsequently died of Spanish flu, and two sisters--Fira Benenson (Countess Ilinska), who became a leading American dress designer, and Manya Harari, who became a noted translator of Russian literature.
 The family's fortune was based on gold and oil; they settled in Britain in 1914, and lost much of their wealth as a result of the Russian Revolution in 1917.

 Career

 In the 1930s, prior to World War II, Solomon helped find homes for refugee children who fled to London from continental Europe.
 During World War II she organised food distribution for the British government and was awarded the OBE for her work.